 When creating the curriculum coverage, we sought to weave these aspects into our coverage and continue to do so when planning teaching.
 As well as full coverage of the National Curriculum, this year, we have reduced the time demands of our National Curriculum subjects a little in order to enrich the children’s experiences and learning beyond the National Curriculum.
 These have included Forest School, Life Skills, additional physical activities and ‘special days’ specifically planned to widen the children’s experience of the world and enrich their cultural capital.
 Whereas before we involved the children in events such as Remembrance Day, Children In Need and Diwali Day at a basic level, we now have a suite of 19 events that are planned progressively across school to match the children’s age and stage and immerse them fully in new knowledge and skills.

-In each of the Curriulum subject pages, you will find the Curriculum Intent for that subject, coverage of teaching across the whole school and examples of short term planning explaining how this is delivered into the classroom on a daily basis.
+In each of the Curriulum subject pages, you will find the Curriculum Intent for that subject and detail showing coverage of teaching across the whole school.